-Do not flush to sewer or waterways.
+Do not accidentally flush to sewer or waterways.
 Prevent release to the environment if possible.
 Refer to Section 15 for spill/release reporting information.

 Handling - Do not get in eyes, on skin or on clothing.
 Do not breathe vapors or mists.
 Keep container closed.
 Use only with adequate ventilation.
 Use good personal hygiene practices.
 Wash hands